-Stuffed animals and skeletons have been restored and the latest lighting and audiovisual techniques are used to present a rich array of species in their ecological an evolutionary contexts.
+Exhibits have been restored and the latest lighting and audiovisual techniques are used to present a rich array of species in their ecological and evolutionary contexts.

 Collections of geology, fossils, skeletons and insects are housed in separate buildings over the park.

 Address: 57 rue Cuvier, 5th.
 Phone : 40 79 30 00. open Mon, Wed, Fri-Sun 10am-6pm; Thur 10am-10pm.

 ("Five Towers" is the highest rating possible)

 LinkParis.com and its partners are pleased to help you plan your trip to Normandy, for the 73rd anniversary year of the historic D-Day invasion.
 Call or email today.